Lee Mack standing in front of The 1% Club logo

-If you’re settling in to outsmart the contestants (or just fry your brain), here are the hardest questions ever seen on The 1% Club.
+So, if you’re settling in to outsmart the contestants in the Christmas special (or just fry your brain), here are the hardest questions ever seen on The 1% Club.
 Answers are at the bottom — no peeking.

 Can you answer these 1% Club questions?